Watch: Boxing botch-up - Kiwi ring announcer reads wrong winner in title fight

-Disappointment turned to bemused euphoria for a Tauranga-born boxer after an announcer called the wrong winner in a monumental botch up that’s now being described as one of the worst ever in sport.
+Disappointment turned to bemused euphoria for a Tauranga-born boxer after an announcer called the wrong winner in a monumental botch-up that’s now being described as one of the worst ever in the sport.

 Cherneka Johnson has made history, becoming the second Māori boxer to become a two-division world champion after winning the WBA Bantamweight title.